-Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters (Video)
+Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters [Video]

 — TMZ (@TMZ) April 5, 2018

-White told reporters that McGregor and his entourage gained access into the arena by a “credentialed website.”
-White also said:
+White told reporters that McGregor and his entourage gained access into the arena through a “credentialed website.”
+White also said,

 “They stormed the building, got down to the loading docks where the fighters were getting on buses and started to attack the buses with trash cans, dollies.
 This is the most disgusting thing that has ever happened in the history of this company.”